Shadows Fall: Fire from the Sky, final tours and hiatus (2012–2020)

 In late 2011, Shadows Fall entered the studio to begin recording their seventh studio album.
 While in the studio, they held live video streams to discuss the progress of the album and answer questions from fans.
-This album is the first to be produced by Adam Dutkiewicz since the band's original studio release, Somber Eyes to the Sky.
+It was the first to be produced by Adam Dutkiewicz since the band's original studio release Somber Eyes to the Sky.
 Fire from the Sky was released on May 15, 2012 through Razor & Tie.
+Many of the lyrics touched upon the apocalypse, inspired by the end of the Mayan calendar in 2012.
+The album debuted at number 38 on the Billboard 200 and was met with positive reception.
+J. Andrew, writing for Metal Injection, said “this album probably has the best mix of vocal styles of any Shadows Fall release.”
+Revolver Magazine added “Fire From the Sky is suitably heavy, grim but not ridiculous, and its best songs will remind listeners of Metallica."
 In late 2012, the band headlined the Party To The Apocalypse 2012 tour with God Forbid starring Shadows Fall, God Forbid, Thy Will Be Done and Trumpet The Harlot.

-On January 11, 2013, it was announced that guitarist Johnathan Donais would be joining Anthrax on their upcoming Metal Alliance Tour and on August 13, 2013 Donais was confirmed as a full Anthrax member.
+On January 11, 2013, it was announced that guitarist Jonathan Donais would be joining Anthrax on their upcoming Metal Alliance Tour and on August 13, Donais was confirmed as a full Anthrax member.

 On June 28, 2014, Shadows Fall performed with the bands Black Fast, Dead by Wednesday, Hallow Point, and Gray's Divide in St. Louis, Missouri.

-On August 25, 2014, the band announced several final tours to take place in Europe and North America so the band could take a hiatus from future extensive touring.
+On August 25, the band announced several final tours to take place in Europe and North America so the band could take a hiatus from future extensive touring.
 This farewell tour lasted into the summer of 2015.
 In December 2014, it was announced drummer Jason Bittner would join Arizona thrash metal band Flotsam and Jetsam, and he is currently the drummer for Overkill.
 Guitarist Matt Bachand left to join Act of Defiance, along with the former members of Megadeth.
-Matt Bachand is currently in American metal band, Living Wreckage with former Shadows Fall guitarist Jon Donais.
+During the bands hiatus Matt Bachand played guitar for the American metal band Living Wreckage with former Shadows Fall guitarist Jon Donais.